Skip to content

 Joint Stock Company (SAOC / SAOG)

-Joint stock companies suit larger businesses, especially those considering public offerings.
+Joint stock companies suit larger businesses considering public offerings.
 SAOG (public) companies can list shares on the Muscat Stock Exchange.
 SAOC (closed) companies have a smaller shareholder base.

 Best for: Large enterprises planning equity fundraising or public listings.